ashalkhakov/ATS-Postiats-ide/README.txt

-D4 IDE
+ATS IDE
 ======

-The goal is to create a newer IDE for D4.
+The goal is to create a newer IDE for ATS.

 To compile: